Lake Powell Photography: The Best Photography Locations in Arizona

 Lake Powell Photography Information:

 This location could be a place to create award-winning photography.
 It is also a good spot as a base for Horseshoe Bend, Antelope Canyon, and Lee’s Ferry.
-Plan on at least two full photography days here at a minimum to explore the area.
+Plan on at least two full days here at a minimum to explore the area.

 Lens: This is primarily a wide-angle lens location.